 THE RAMBORGER PRIZE.
 From the income of a fund established by the late William K. Ramborger, Esq., as a memorial to his sister, Aspasia Eckert Ramborger, who for some years was a student of the Academy, an annual prize of \$25.00 is awarded for the best line drawing in black and white of a head from life by a pupil of the Academy who has not been under instruction over two years, but who has been registered in the Academy for both terms of the current school year.
-Each competitor may submit one unmounted drawing.
+Each competitor may submit one unmounted drawing on white paper 19 by 25 inches in size.
 Having once received an award, a student becomes thereafter ineligible to compete again.